hbayindir/vagrant-machines/README.md

 - **centos7-kubernetes-cluster:** A pair of CentOS 7 64bit VMs which update themselves, install [docker](https://www.docker.com) and [kubernetes](https://kubernetes.io).
 The cluster is only installed, but not configured (Please see the post-up message).
 - **centos7-rpm-builder:** A CentOS 7 minimal system which installs and sets up an environment for building `RPM` files from scratch.
 - **debian-covid19-dashboard-development:** Debian Buster 64bit which updates itself and installs the required environment plus `webfs` to develop and test [Turkey COVID-19 statistics dashboard](https://github.com/hbayindir/covid-19-turkey).
 This VM also copies your `~/.gitconfig` to `~` to make development easier.
-- **ubuntu18.04-inveniordm-development:** Ubuntu 18.04 LTS 64 bit which updates itself, installs docker, python, nodejs  and related tools in order to develop [InvenioRDM](https://inveniosoftware.org/products/rdm/).
+- **ubuntu18.04-inveniordm-development:** Ubuntu 18.04 LTS 64 bit which updates itself, installs docker, python, nodejs  and related tools in order to develop [InvenioRDM]
+- **ubuntu20.04-inveniordm-development:** Ubuntu 20.04 LTS 64 bit which updates itself, installs docker, python, nodejs  and related tools in order to develop [InvenioRDM](https://inveniosoftware.org/products/rdm/).(https://inveniosoftware.org/products/rdm/).
 - **debian-minikube-lab:** Debian Stretch 64bit which updates itself and installs latest [docker](https://www.docker.com/) and docker-compose from official repositories.
 Then, it adds minikube on top to form a wholly contained minikube playground.
 RAM is set to 6144MB (6.0GB) to make sure it can run some containers.

 ## Private IP List